kotalco/docs/reference/ethereum.md

 `syncMode` possible values are `light`, `full` or `fast`.

-:snake: Nodes that run with `client: besu` doesn't support `light` sync mode.
+Nodes that run with `client: besu` doesn't support `light` sync mode.

 ### ws